Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 Step 4

-Now that the soil surface is prepared, and the basil seeds are in the shaker bottle, it's time to sow them.
+Now that the soil surface is prepared and the basil seeds are in the shaker bottle, it’s time to sow them.

 Spread the seeds as evenly as possible across the surface.

 You may need to unscrew the top off the sprinkler bottle to get the last few seeds out of the bottle.
-Once all the seeds are out of the bottle, use your finger to spread out clumps of seeds to areas with fewer seeds.
+Once all the seeds are out of the bottle, use your finger to spread clumps of seeds to areas with fewer seeds.

 Below are photos of sown Genovese basil seeds before and after wetting.
 Notice the mucilage on the wet seeds.
 It appears almost immediately after the seeds are watered.

-Genovese basil seed sown but not wetted.
+Genovese basil seed was sown but not wetted.

 Genovese basil seed with mucilage after being sprayed with water.